astrapi69/mystic-crypt/README.md

  * [cryptacular](https://github.com/vt-middleware/cryptacular) The friendly complement to the BouncyCastle crypto API for Java.
  * [JSch](http://www.jcraft.com/jsch/) JSch is a pure Java implementation of SSH2.
+ * [Apache Shiro](https://github.com/apache/shiro) Apache Shiro is a powerful and easy-to-use Java security framework that performs authentication, authorization, cryptography, and session management.